ASTApplicationWorkGroup/dockertutorial_part1/README.md

         }); <br/>

 <br/><br/>
-A promise is a callback and documented at https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise
+A promise is a callback and the concept is documented at https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise